srithon/BrightnessControl/README.md

 The default configuration template is stored in `~/.local/share/brightnesscontrol/config_template.toml`

+All available options are documented in the template

+### Technical Details
 The daemon writes the template to disk when it is first started.
 To do this manually, copy the output of `brightness_control c --print-default` to the file.

 Whenever the daemon is started, it checks to see if the configuration template is out of date.
 If it is, then it overwrites it with the current template.